-- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - 2.
-After you complete the OS/2 installation, insert the IBM ServeRAID Device Driver Diskette. - 3.
+- 1. After you complete the OS/2 installation, insert the IBM ServeRAID Device Driver Diskette. - 2.
 From an OS/2 window, type:

 - a.
 The a represents the drive assignment for the diskette drive that contains the ServeRAID diskette. - b.
 If you install these files on a logical drive that has its write policy set to the write-back mode, wait at least 10 seconds after being prompted to press Ctrl+Alt+Del before you actually press the keys.
-Waiting 10 seconds or longer gives the ServeRAID adapter or controller the time needed to flush all dirty-cache pages out to the hard disk. - 4.
+Waiting 10 seconds or longer gives the ServeRAID adapter or controller the time needed to flush all dirty-cache pages out to the hard disk. - 3.
 Press Enter.
 Then, type: